aframevr/aframe/docs/core/asset-management-system.md

 - `<img>` - Image textures
 - `<video>` - Video textures

-The scene and all entities will block (i.e., the scene won't render) until all of these types of assets are fetched (or error out) before playing.
+The scene won't render or initialize until the browser fetches (or errors out) all the assets or the asset system reaches the timeout.

 <!--toc-->

 ## Example

-We can define all of our assets in `<a-assets>` and point to those assets from our entities using selectors:
+We can define our assets in `<a-assets>` and point to those assets from our entities using selectors:

 ```html
 <a-scene>